dstackai/dstack/docs/docs/concepts/volumes.md

 `dstack` allows to create and attach network volumes to dev environments, tasks, and services.

+!!! info "Backends"
-> Network volumes are currently supported with the `aws`, `gcp`, and `runpod` backends.
+    Network volumes are currently supported for the `aws`, `gcp`, and `runpod` backends.
-Support for other backends and SSH fleets is coming soon.
+    Support for other backends is on the roadmap.

 ### Define a configuration

-First, create a YAML file in your project folder.
-Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `vol.dstack.yml` are both acceptable).
+First, define a volume configuration as a YAML file in your project folder.
+The filename must end with `.dstack.yml` (e.g. `.dstack.yml` or `vol.dstack.yml` are both acceptable).

 <div editor-title="vol.dstack.yml">